a2kohli/cse15l-lab-reports/lab3_report.md

 ## Using the grep command with the -w command line option

 -w allows us to match the exact word we are providing as the matching string.
-For example, if the matching word is "one", then grep won't match with "everyone" or "anyone" in the text file.

-This is useful when we want to look at where the exact string we are looking for occurs in the file.
+This is useful when we want to look at where the EXACT string we are looking for occurs in the file.
+For example, if the matching word is "one", then grep won't match with "everyone" or "anyone" in the file.

 I found the information about this command line option at [freecodecamp](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/#:~:text=Grep%20is%20a%20useful%20command,a%20powerful%20command%20to%20use.)